Nani8501/Text-Editor/README.md

 This project provides a simple yet functional text editor using the tkinter library in Python.
 It can be used for basic text editing tasks and can be extended further to include more advanced functionality.

+## Credits
+The project code is written by an  [Jagadeesh Kokkula](https://www.linkedin.com/in/jagadeeshkokkula/ "Jagadeesh Kokkula").
+The project was developed using the tkinter and pygame libraries.